 The Iberian Bouldering Guidebook – Central, Western Region covers the best bouldering areas around Bejar.
 It covers 9 areas including La Dehesa and Valdesangil but not Hoyamoros.

 It should be worth noting that this whole area is a fragile environment in terms of fauna and wildlife with much of it declared an UNESCO world heritage.
 If climbers want to keep these boulders open to all then there are some strict but sensible rules we all have to adhere to.
-These simple rules are covered in both the guidebooks to the area.
+These simple rules are covered in all of the guidebooks described here.

 Buy bouldering guidebooks for Hoyamoros and Central, Western Spain from our shop.